-The Forestry, Fisheries, and Wildlife (FFW) major uses basic biology to create sustainable solutions for ecosystems, habitats, and plant and animal species that are affected by human use of the environment.
-Forestry, wildlife, and aquatic specialists address the biological, economic, and social aspects of managing forest lands, freshwater and coastal ecosystems, and fish and wildlife, and look for ways to incorporate landscape restoration and habitat conservation into their practices.
-The FFW major provides coursework that is required for certification by the following professional societies: the Wildlife Society, Society of American Foresters, and the American Fisheries Society.
+Students in the Forestry, Fisheries, and Wildlife (FFW) major learn to create solutions for sustaining ecosystems, habitats, and plant and animal species that are affected by human use of the environment.
+Forestry, wildlife, and aquatic specialists address the biological principles and socio-economic aspects of managing forest lands, freshwater and coastal ecosystems, and fish and wildlife, and look for ways to incorporate landscape restoration and habitat conservation into their practices.

 There are 3 different tracks a student can focus on within the Forestry, Fisheries, and Wildlife major:

-Forestry- This specialization focuses on the ecology and management of forest ecosystems.
-Students graduating from this specialization will be prepared for careers involving the management of private and public forest lands, pulp and timber operations in the industrial sector, domestic or international consulting, wildland firefighting, research, or teaching.
-The specialization track provides the necessary credentials to become a certified forester through the Society of American Foresters.
-The two Forestry curriculums are accredited by the Society of American Foresters.
+The two Forestry specializations (Forest Ecosystem Science and Management and Forestry and Wildlife) focus on the ecology and management of forest ecosystems.
+Students graduating from these specializations will be prepared for careers involving the management of private and public forest lands, pulp and timber operations in the industrial sector, domestic or international consulting, wildland firefighting, research, or teaching.
+These two Forestry curriculums are accredited by the Society of American Foresters.

 Fisheries and Aquatic Sciences- Through this specialization, students study aquatic organisms and ecosystems, explore the sustainable use of aquatic resources, and understand how to apply science to a broad range of conservation and environmental issues.
 This specialization offers a dynamic learning environment where students actively engage in classroom, laboratory, and field activities in streams, rivers, wetlands and lakes.
 Students will be prepared for career pathways ranging from conservation and management of fisheries and aquatic resources, to aquaculture and ecosystem restoration, to environmental consulting.
 Additionally, many of our students continue on to receive graduate or professional degrees.
 Students completing the Fisheries and Aquatic Sciences specialization are eligible for certification through the American Fisheries Society.